vinnyroca/CodeandMediaArt/docs/culture.md

-## Culture and Ideology
+# Culture and Ideology

 ## Description

-Readings for this assignment can be found [here](https://scrippscollege.box.com/s/3je1kmbfik4jxdl2dhqeoajkj3sh1owr) (Check the class Discord for password.)
+Readings and videos for this assignment can be found [here](https://scrippscollege.box.com/s/3je1kmbfik4jxdl2dhqeoajkj3sh1owr) (Check the class Discord for password.)

 ---
 **Don’t wait until the weekend before discussion to begin engaging with the sources for our response.
 During the weeks between discussions,  move through the sources slowly**